Cannabis Needs to Be Front Line Treatment for Autism Over Anti-Psychotics and SSRIs

 In the story highlighted above, she had fibromyalgia, depression, chronic pain, and a genetic disorder.
 There is already evidence that cannabis may work with the first three medical conditions.
 Plus there is strong anecdotal evidence it may have benefit for the symptoms of Ehlers Danlos Syndrome, a rare genetic disorder.

-Unlike all other pharmaceuticals, cannabis seems capable of targeting a variety of medical conditions, even if they are seemingly unconnected.
-This means fewer medications, fewer drug interactions, and fewer side effects.
+Unlike all other pharmaceuticals, cannabis seems capable of targeting a variety of medical conditions, even if they seemingly don’t connect.
+This means fewer medications for autism, fewer drug interactions, and fewer side effects.
 It’s a win-win-win solution.